jhrv/kubeaware/README.md

 When kubeaware.sh is sourced, mainly two things happen:
 - You load a set of helper functions, most importantly `kubeaware` which is used in your `$PS1` environment variable
-- The environment variable `$PROMPT_COMMAND` in bash or `$PROMPT` in zsh is patched with the function that gets the context info from Kubernetes.
+- The environment variable `$PROMPT_COMMAND` in bash is patched with the function that gets the context info from Kubernetes.
+For ZSH the functionality is added via add-zsh-hook precmd.

 The function(s) included in `$PROMPT_COMMAND` is executed each time your shell runs a command.